-The Bachelor of Science in Nursing (BSN) degree at Campbell University is designed to provide students with the training and education necessary to enter the workforce as a registered nurse.
-The College of Pharmacy & Health Sciences is dedicated to helping students become the best healthcare professionals they can be by offering interprofessional education opportunities, top of the line training facilities, and first-hand experience with rural healthcare needs.
+The Catherine W. Wood School of Nursing at Campbell University is designed to provide students with the training and education necessary to enter the workforce as a registered nurse.
+Campbell is dedicated to helping students become the best health care professionals they can be by offering interprofessional education opportunities, top of the line training facilities, and first-hand experience with rural health care needs.

-Upon acceptance, the applicant is admitted to Campbell University as a general undergraduate student and is identified as pre-nursing for the first two years.
-During the sophomore year, pre-nursing students complete a competitive admission application to the BSN program.
+Upon acceptance, the applicant is admitted to Campbell University as a general undergraduate student and is identified as a pre-nursing student for the first two years.
+During the sophomore year, pre-nursing students complete a competitive admission application to the Catherine W. Wood School of Nursing.

 Find Your Purpose

-The purpose of the Campbell University BSN degree program is to prepare each student for initial licensure as a registered nurse.
+The purpose of the Catherine W. Wood School of Nursing is to prepare each student for initial licensure as a registered nurse.
 The program provides a Christian environment in which to develop the knowledge, skills, and values deemed essential for safe, quality nursing care in a complex and changing environment.
-The program contributes to the mission of the university by educating students to become caring, ethical, beginning care providers with interprofessional healthcare team skills.
+The school contributes to the mission of Campbell University by educating students to become caring, ethical, beginning care providers with interprofessional health care team skills.